-&lt;sup>87 Batteries are generally considered to be at their end of life when the state of health is below a certain threshold (typically 70-80 per cent) or when the state of health is observed to be rapidly degrading.
+102 Batteries are generally considered to be at their end of life when the state of health is below a certain threshold (typically 70-80 per cent) or when the state of health is observed to be rapidly degrading.
 Depending on duty cycles, batteries may last between 15 to 20 years.
-Typical lives of inverters, which are another key component of a BESS, also varies but is typically up to 20 years.
-GHD's draft report is provided in Appendix 4.
-See: GHD, 2024, Benchmark lithium BESS costs, BRCP procedure update, Report for the Economic Regulation Authority, pp. 11-16.
+The typical lives of inverters, which are another key component of a BESS, are up to 20 years but this varies.

-&lt;sup>88 For instance, there are two main types of warranties on BESS modules.
+103 For instance, there are two main types of warranties on BESS modules.
 Firstly, a warranty based on the amount of energy stored and delivered by the battery at any time (energy throughput).
 This warranty will give a guaranteed MWh throughput for the batteries, regardless of duty cycle or charge rate.
 Assuming one cycle per day to align with the maximum operational requirement under the WEM Rules, this corresponds to a battery life cycle of 8.2 to 11 years.
-The second type of warranty is based on the intended duty cycle of a BESS which considers the operating profile of the battery and is adjusted over time based on the actual usage of the battery.
+The second type of warranty is based on the intended duty cycle of a BESS, which considers the operating profile of the battery and is adjusted over time based on the actual usage of the battery.
 This warranty is becoming increasingly common for grid-scale BESS.
-Original equipment manufacturers (OEMs) warrant these batteries for a lifetime of between 15 to 20 years.
-See GHD's draft report for further detail.
-GHD's draft report is provided in Appendix 4.
-See: GHD, 2024, Benchmark lithium BESS costs, BRCP procedure update, Report for the Economic Regulation Authority, pp. 11-16.
+Original Equipment Manufacturers (OEMs) warrant these batteries for a lifetime of between 15 to 20 years.

-&lt;sup>89 Given the sensitivities of BESS project financing costs, the feedback from the financial institutions is not published.
+104 Given the sensitivities of BESS project financing costs, the feedback from the financial institutions is not published.
 The feedback from industry was provided by the MAC working group.
-BRCP WEM Procedure Review Working Group, 6 February 2024, Meeting minutes, Item 3.3, (online).
+BRCP WEM Procedure Review Working Group, 6 February 2024, '3.3 Annuity tilt', Meeting minutes, p.
+4, (online).

-&lt;sup>90 Energy Policy WA, 2023, Coordinator of Energy Determination: Benchmark Capacity Providers, Peak Capacity Provider and Flexible Capacity Provider, (online).
+105 Energy Policy WA, 2023, Coordinator of Energy Determination: Benchmark Capacity Providers, Peak Capacity Provider and Flexible Capacity Provider, pp. 10-11, (online)

-&lt;sup>91 The Coordinator noted the assumptions in its determination were included for the purpose of comparing reference technologies only and it is up to the ERA's review of the WEM Procedure to determine the appropriate annualisation period.
-Energy Policy WA, 2023, Coordinator of Energy Determination: Benchmark Capacity Providers, Peak Capacity Provider and Flexible Capacity Provider, (online).
+106 The Coordinator noted the assumptions in its determination were included for the purpose of comparing reference technologies only and that it is up to the ERA's review of the WEM Procedure to determine the appropriate annualisation period.
+Energy Policy WA, 2023, Coordinator of Energy Determination: Benchmark Capacity Providers, Peak Capacity Provider and Flexible Capacity Provider, pp. 10-11, (online)